- Why is it important to track site searches?

-How to set up site search tracking in GA 4?
+- How to set up site search tracking in Google Analytics 4?

 Tracking site searches in Google Analytics 4 is necessary when you want to understand what exactly visitors are looking for, what search queries they use, and how they behave after they didn’t find what they were looking for.
 This is especially true for large websites with a complex structure and a large number of pages.